 Calidris alpina hudsonia

-Status: Fairly common regular spring migrant east and central, rare casual west.
+Status: Fairly common regular spring migrant east and east-central, rare casual west-central and west.
 Uncommon regular fall migrant statewide.
 Rare casual winter visitor statewide.

 Documentation: Specimen: UNSM ZM12675, 14 Oct 1890 Lancaster Co.